 - Arn Family Law is passionate about family law, striving to build relationships with our client through respectful and professional legal counsel.

 - We will thoroughly review the details of your military divorce and help you understand their legal implications.

-- Our family law attorneys in Annapolis will handle your case in the most cost efficient manner while ensuring that your rights are protected and you are able to make the most informed decisions possible.
+- Our family lawyers in Annapolis will handle your case in the most cost-efficient manner while ensuring that your rights are protected and you are able to make the most informed decisions possible.

 Why You Should Hire an Annapolis Military Divorce Attorney

 Despite sharing similarities to standard divorce proceedings, military divorces pose unique challenges.
 Residency issues are one of the most common complicating factors in military divorces.
 For example, a military couple may originally come from one state, get married in another, own property in a third state, and then the serving spouse may wind up stationed in another.
 In such complex situations, an attorney well-versed in military divorce proceedings can assist you while significantly reducing stress related to your military divorce.